-During the masseter to facial nerve transfer, an experienced facial paralysis surgeon, like Dr. Azizzadeh, makes an incision near the front of the ear.
+A masseteric-facial nerve transfer usually requires about four hours or longer to complete.
+During the masseter to facial nerve transfer, Dr. Azizzadeh makes an incision near the front of the ear.
 The facial nerve and masseteric nerve are identified and sewn together under microscopic magnification.
 The masseteric nerve, which is used to activate chewing muscles, provides neural input into the paralyzed facial nerve, thereby restoring the facial muscle function and smile.

-Following the masseteric-facial nerve transfer surgery (or trigeminal facial nerve transfer), the majority of patients will have a single overnight stay in the hospital.
-Patients can eat a regular diet beginning the very next day, with a 7-10 day recovery period.
-During the post-operative period, patients are asked to avoid:
+Patients can eat a regular diet beginning the day after a masseteric-facial nerve transfer, with a 7-10 day recovery period.
+During the postoperative period, patients are asked to avoid: